 There’s no doubt that the future of learning is in eLearning.
-According to Forbes, the size of eLearning is set to cross $325 billion by 2025.
+According to Supplygem, the size of eLearning is set to cross $325 billion by 2025.
 Given the right authoring tools, this ballooning of the global eLearning market provides instructional designers the ability to explore interactive eLearning opportunities even further.

 The right tools